gvmani/aws-nodejs/Lambda/Readme.md

 #Note
 1. This function expects a S3 put event notification.
 2. It will download the image from S3, resize the image and upload back to S3

+This was heavily inspired from Stackoverflow post.
+But I am not able to find the reference now.
+Will update the link as soon as I find it again.